dllllb/ptls-experiments/experiments/transformers/readme.md

 # Using warmup

-To use warmup you should replace abs_module at ptls.frames by abs_module_warmup, and replace coles_module at ptls.frames.coles.
+To use warmup you should coles_module_warmup instead of coles_module